CraigThomasson/project-one-repo/README.md

 * on the drop down under source selct your main branch.
 * click save

+## Testing

+* The site was tested in google chrome, Firefox, Microsoft edge and safari.
+* It was also tested on android and IOS phones.
+* Links in nav bar where all tested to ensure they link to the correct page sections
+* Check form to ensure it validates

 ## Validation

 * CSS was ran through (Jigsaw) validator and has no errors